 Non-State Federal-Aid System: These data are collected using various internally managed business systems and the usRAP protocol.
-Of Utah's 29 counties one has been collected and two more are underway.
+Of Utah's 29 counties three have been collected and one more is underway.
 We plan to collect about 4 per year with an estimated completion year of 2024.